Your Questions Answered

-The Central Business Administrator of the Congregation together with the Central Leadership Team has responsibility to ensure that there are sufficient funds for the programs and that funding is accounted for with transparency.
+The Congregational Business Administrator of the Congregation together with the Congregational Leadership Team has responsibility to ensure that there are sufficient funds for the programs and that funding is accounted for with transparency.
 All income earned by the Sisters is shared in common, and each Sister receives a small personal allowance in the currency of the country where she is on mission.
 The Congregations takes care of air fares and all the other needs the Sisters have to carry out their mission and to take care of those who are sick.
-Pictured here is Sister Kathie Shea from USA who has a Master's in Business Admin.
-She is based in Nairobi and travels to many countries to help our communities with financial issues.
-Sisters who are Business Administrators present our various projects to funding agencies.
+Pictured here is Sister Kathie Shea from the USA who has a Master's in Business Admin.
+She is based in Chicago and helps our communities with financial issues.
+Sisters who are business administrators present our various projects to funding agencies.
 We also have people who work hard in association with MMM to raise funds to keep the work going.
 We are always grateful to receive donations, no matter how small, from individuals who would like to support our work.
 Website donations are also very important for us.
 Anyone can donate now!

 As well as health care, from looking at your website I think some MMMs are deeply involved in development work.
 Is that true?

 You are quite right, Karina.
-The main areas of development would be women's development, income generation, provision of clean water and nutrition projets.
+The main areas of development would be women's development, income generation, provision of clean water and nutrition projects.
 Providing clean water is often central to our work.
 Obviously Sisters don't drill the wells themselves, but they work closely with local government officials and they play a key role in animating the local people to get together to plan a well and take care of it.
 Many Sisters are quite expert at getting the funds and finding the qualified workers who will do the job.
-Sister Dympna Hannelly, pictured here in at Makondo in Uganda, a rural area of Uganda is an expert in community health.
+Sister Dympna Hannelly, who worked for many years at Makondo in Uganda, was an expert in community health.